Beyond Maximum Likelihood: Variational Inequality Estimation for Generalized Linear Models: Introduction

 \section{Introduction}

-Generalized linear models (GLMs) are a cornerstone of statistics and machine learning, offering a unified framework that extends linear regression to accommodate diverse response types through the exponential-family formulation \cite{nelder1972generalized,mccullagh1989generalized}.
+Generalized linear models (GLMs) are a cornerstone of statistics and machine learning, providing a unified framework that extends linear regression to accommodate diverse response types through the exponential-family formulation \cite{nelder1972generalized,mccullagh1989generalized}.
 By linking the conditional mean of the response to a linear predictor via a specified link function, GLMs combine interpretability and flexibility, encompassing classical models such as linear, logistic, and Poisson regression as special cases.
-Their broad applicability has made GLMs indispensable across scientific, engineering, and data-driven decision-making domains.
+Owing to this balance, GLMs have been widely used across scientific, engineering, and data-driven decision-making domains.

 The central inferential task in GLMs is to estimate the regression parameter characterizing the relationship between covariates and responses.
-The maximum likelihood estimator (MLE) has long served as the canonical approach, offering strong asymptotic guarantees such as efficiency and consistency under correct model specification.
-However, the MLE encounters limitations in modern modeling scenarios.
-When the link function departs from the canonical form or incorporates non-smooth or nonlinear structures designed for robustness and flexibility, the associated likelihood-based loss function can become highly ill-conditioned, non-convex, or non-differentiable.
-These issues often result in slow convergence, sensitivity to initialization, and numerical instability---challenges that are amplified in high-dimensional data settings.
-These difficulties motivate the exploration of alternative formulations that retain the interpretability of GLMs while improving computational efficiency and providing stronger theoretical guarantees.
+Maximum likelihood estimation (MLE) has long served as the canonical approach, offering strong asymptotic guarantees such as consistency and efficiency under correct model specification.
+However, in modern modeling scenarios, MLE can face substantial computational challenges.
+When the link function departs from the canonical form or incorporates non-smooth or nonlinear structures designed for robustness and flexibility, the resulting likelihood-based objective may become ill-conditioned, non-convex, or non-differentiable.
+These issues often lead to slow convergence, sensitivity to initialization, and numerical instability, particularly in high-dimensional settings.
+Such difficulties motivate alternative formulations that retain the interpretability of GLMs while improving computational behavior and theoretical robustness.